hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

    It is necessary to facilitate our build process, which includes Rust libraries.
 It also provides independent release cycles between consensus node code and block node code.
 2. **swirlds-native-support**: Gradle module that enables loading into memory compiled native libraries so they can be used with JNI.
 3. **swirlds-cryptography-tss**: Gradle module for the TSS Library.
-   This library-only client is the consensus node so that it will remain close to it in the `hedera-services` repository under the `platform-sdk` folder.
+   This library's only client is the consensus node, so it will be in the hedera-services repository, under the `platform-sdk` folder.
 4. **swirlds-cryptography-signatures**: Gradle module for the Bilinear Pairings Signature Library.
 5. **swirlds-cryptography-pairings-api**: Gradle module for the Bilinear Pairings API.
 Minimizes the impact of adding or removing implementations.
 6. **swirlds-cryptography-alt128**: Gradle module that will implement the Bilinear Pairings API using alt-128 elliptic curve.
-   That curve has been chosen following EVM's support.
-The artworks rust library will provide support for it.
+   That curve has been chosen due to EVM support.
+The artworks rust library will provide the underlying cryptography implementation.
    The module will include Java and Rust codes that will be compiled for all possible system architectures and distributed in a jar under a predefined structure.

 ### Libraries Specifications